 Planning to buying a old home and renovate it on a budget?
 Then this is for you.
 You will discover which interior designer to connect with, and garden, flooring and furnishing ideas.

 There’s something about taking a peek inside real homes.
 There’s a bit of suspense of what lies behind those doors, of how people dress their homes, and the excitement builds if the doorway is tastefully decorated.

-- does it need to be demolished completely?
+- does the house need to be demolished completely?

 - how much of the wood can be reclaimed and put to use?